 Xiphactinus prehistoric fish.
 Artwork of a school of Xiphactinus audax, a large bony fish that lived during the Late Cretaceous (99.6-65.5 million years ago).
 Xiphactinus measured 4.5 to 5 metres in length and was a voracious predator.

-Andrew Blitman is the webmaster of this blog and the author of several books, including "Birthright 2012: A Voyage into the Heart and Soul of Israel" and the "Wild Writers" Series.
+Andrew Blitman is a poet and artist who is also the webmaster of this blog.
+He is the published author of seven books, including "Birthright 2012: A Voyage into the Heart and Soul of Israel" and the "Wild Writers" Series.

 He can be reached at this e-mail address: email@example.com